Sayaka-K/Fraudulent-News-Detection/README.md

   + Title (transformed into embedding vectors using Word2Vec embedding model with skip-gram method)
   + Text (transformed into embedding vectors using Word2Vec embedding model with skip-gram method)
   + Title & Text (concatenated Title and Text vector representations)<br><br>

 Since the combined feature of Title and Text demonstrated competency, we used this feature for training non-linear models.
-In particular, the following models:
-    + Decision Tree
-    + Neural Network (MLP) <br>
+In particular, Decision Tree and Neural Network (MLP) <br><br>

 Lastly, we tried something different; while the models mentioned so far based on the skip-gram word embedding method, now we wanted to observe if the performance differs by using another word embedding technique: Continuous Bag of Words (CBOW). <br><br>

 * **Model Comparison**: As the dataset was fairly balanced (i.e., 22,850 fake records and 21,416 real records), we defined the measurement of goodness to be accuracy.
 Among the models trained with skip-gram and the model trained with CBOW, the highest performing models on the validation dataset were the logistic regression and MLP with the combined feature of Title & Text constructed using skip-gram.
 Further, we introduced a new dataset from Kaggle containing fake & real news records to test the models' performance, where the logistic classifier led to the highest accuracy.